apache/pekko/docs/src/main/paradox/logging.md

 ## Module info

-To use Logging, you must at least use the Akka actors dependency in your project, and will most likely want to configure logging via the SLF4J module (@ref:[see below](#slf4j)).
+To use Logging, you must at least use the Pekko actors dependency in your project, and will most likely want to configure logging via the SLF4J module (@ref:[see below](#slf4j)).

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion